kotbaton/pymcdm/README.md

 <a name="c57">**[57]**</a> Sałabun, W. (2015).
 The characteristic objects method: A new distance‐based approach to multicriteria decision‐making problems.
 Journal of Multi‐Criteria Decision Analysis, 22(1-2), 37-50.

 <a name="c58">**[58]**</a> Sałabun, W., & Piegat, A. (2017).
 Comparative analysis of MCDM methods for the assessment of mortality in patients with acute coronary syndrome.
 Artificial Intelligence Review, 48, 557-571.

+<a name="c59">**[59]**</a> Sałabun, W., & Shekhovtsov, A. (2023, September).
+An Innovative Drastic Metric for Ranking Similarity in Decision-Making Problems.
+In 2023 18th Conference on Computer Science and Intelligence Systems (FedCSIS) (pp. 731-738).
+IEEE.

+<a name="c60">**[60]**</a> Shekhovtsov, A. (2023).
+Evaluating the Performance of Subjective Weighting Methods for Multi-Criteria Decision-Making using a novel Weights Similarity Coefficient.
+Procedia Computer Science, 225, 4785-4794.

+<a name="c61">**[61]**</a> Shekhovtsov, A., Kizielewicz, B., & Sałabun, W. (2023).
+Advancing individual decision-making: An extension of the characteristic objects method using expected solution point.
+Information Sciences, 647, 119456.